ENRIQUE LÓPEZ

 Premiere:

-First performance was given by Ponte Ledesma Musical Union Wind Orchestra, conducted by Roberto Hermida, at Galicia Concert Hall, Santiago de Compostela, Spain, November 21, 2012.
+First performance was given by Ponte Ledesma Musical Union Wind Orchestra, conducted by Roberto Hermida, at the Galicia Concert Hall, Santiago de Compostela, Spain, November 21, 2012.

 Please note: